Also known as: common truncus

 What are truncus arteriosus care options?

-Surgery is required to repair this defect as soon as possible.
+Medications to strengthen the heart may be needed, and surgery is required to repair this defect as soon as possible.
+More than one operation may be required.